 GDPR affects any business that has been established in the EU and it also affects some companies that are based outside of the European Union.
 It is therefore important for your business to identify how often it deals with personal data.

 A small business that collects data on a regular basis will need to make sure it is complying with GDPR – no matter how the data is stored.
 Also, businesses must identify whether they fall under the Data Protection Act.
 Small businesses that do so will need to accept that GDPR regulations are a lot stricter than DPA.

 Employing a Customer Relationship Management system, CRM, would be highly beneficial as it has many features to help you keep organised.
 It allows you to register your leads and contacts.
 You can then search for this contact in the search bar on the CRM system and it will show the contact.
 The CRM will also help you understand your customers’ needs and behaviour, giving you an opportunity to identify this and market your products to them at the right time.

-	Also, the CRM can be used my multiple users even, in different departments, and they all see the same content, so there is less need to be sending emails of your spreadsheets around as you can edit all of the information on the CRM and it is updated for everyone in real-time.
+Also, the CRM can be used my multiple users even, in different departments, and they all see the same content, so there is less need to be sending emails of your spreadsheets around as you can edit all of the information on the CRM and it is updated for everyone in real-time, which gives everyone an updated version.
+It is important to keep your business contacts database up to date.
 However, you can manage this to restrict users from certain aspects of the CRM if it is needed, such as withholding edit and deleting permissions to preventing users from exporting certain CRM data.
 This also helps with security.

 It is done in the cloud so it is all online based which means that there is no need to install this on every employee’s computer which will be very time consuming.
 However, since it is online based, it could be a target of attacks, so it is important to ensure that your employees use secure passwords and keep them to themselves.